10 Ruins of the Pursuit of Super Science

 Albuquerque, New Mexico

 Not all nuclear science is about blowing stuff up.
 ATLAS-1 (Air Force Weapons Lab Transmission-Line Aircraft Simulator) located in Albuquerque, New Mexico, was created in the late 1970s to test the effects of electromagnetic pulses generated from nuclear blasts on aircraft in flight.

 But how do you test this without dropping millions of dollars worth of military aircraft from the sky?
 Why by building the world’s largest all-wood structure to rest the planes on, of course!
 The ATLAS facility’s main structure consists of a towering wooden scaffolding held together with nothing but woodworking joints and wooden bolts since any metal would interfere with the EMP monitoring results.
 Even without any metal joiners, heavy bombers and cargo planes would be placed atop the rickety structure and an EMP would be detonated from below to simulate flight.
 While this massive scientific work-around was inventive, it was quickly made obsolete by computer modeling and the “Trestle” was left to the termites.

-ATLAS-1 remains on an inaccessible military base, increasingly a giant fire hazard as the wood dries out under the Nevada sun.
+ATLAS-1 remains on an inaccessible military base, increasingly a giant fire hazard as the wood dries out under the desert sun.

 Vozrozhdeniye Island, Kazakhstan

 The so-called “Aral Sea” in Kazakhstan is a bit of a misnomer, as the sea that used to exist there has been depleted to two large lakes by the interference of the surrounding civilization.

 Once the fourth largest sea on the planet, the body of water was quickly used up by aggressive Soviet irrigation, and while the environmental impact is frightening, it is not as frightening as the discovery of formerly isolated Vozrozhdeniye Island, or in further misnomers, “Rebirth Island.”